pimutils/khal/doc/source/configspec.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 keybindings for :command:`ikhal` are set here.
 You can bind more than one key
-(combination) to a command by supplying a comma-seperated list of keys.
+(combination) to a command by supplying a comma-separated list of keys.
 For binding key combinations just add concatenate them (with a space in
 between), e.g. **ctrl n**.